What Is Knee on a Compressor

 Hence most engineers will say a soft knee sounds “musical.”

-It's worth noting that the knee is just one of many controls on a compressor, and it's not always necessary to adjust it.
+It's worth noting that the knee is just one of many controls on a compressor.

 Never do things by default or assume that you always have to use soft knee because it sounds musical.